braincorp/data_marketplace/README.md

 - site - specify the site you’d like to download or inspect
 - list - displays datasets that meet specified criteria in a table view
 - download - downloads all datasets  that match criteria
+- type - switches between the filtered and unfiltered dataset routes.
+Excepted values are `filtered`, `unfiltered`.